Check out this great 30 second video

 Answer: Yes, many of the ancient chronicles describe the Inca's religious rituals in detail.
 Plus, well-preserved sacrificial children have been discovered in the remote high altitude peaks of the Andes as well as in mass sacrificial burial grounds; most recently in Miraflores a suburb of Lima, Peru., where hundreds of swaddled infants were apparently buried alive.

 An excellent nursing student and fluent in English, Elvira was sponsored by the Catholic Church to finish her nursing training, first in Iowa then in Washington, D.C. where she worked long grueling shifts in pediatrics at George Washington Hospital.
 It was there that she met a handsome young American Airman, my father, Robert G. Laster.
 They would go on to marry and have three children; a son and two daughters.
-Theresa was the second born and named after her mother's favorite sister.
+I was the second born and named after my mother's favorite sister.

 My Peruvian mom and American dad, shortly after their wedding day.